 What is a Commonwealth Supported Place (CSP)?

-A Commonwealth Supported Place (CSP) is a place at a university or higher education provider where the government pays part of your fees.
-This part is a subsidy, not a loan, and you don't have to pay it back.
-This subsidy does not cover the entire cost of your study.
-Students must pay the rest, called the 'student contribution amount'.
+A Commonwealth Supported Place (CSP) is a place at a university or higher education provider where the government pays part of your tuition fees.
+This part is a subsidy, not a loan, and you don't have to pay it back to the government.
+The subsidy does not cover the entire cost of your study.
+Students must pay the rest of the cost, which is called the 'student contribution amount'.

 If you are enrolled in a Commonwealth Supported Place, you:

 - Are known as a Commonwealth Supported student

 - Have been issued with a Commonwealth Higher Education Student Support Number (CHESSN) (if you commenced studies between 1 January 2015 and 31 December 2020), and